How to Choose the Right Colors for Contouring Every TimeOctober 07, 2019

 The craze of contouring and highlighting isn't going away anytime soon — in fact, it's an imperative part of makeup application.
-However, to non-professionals, the art of contouring and highlighting can seem like a daunting task as there can be confusion in how to pick the appropriate colors and tones for your specific skin tone.
+However, to non-professionals, the art of contouring and highlighting can seem like a daunting task because there are so many colors and tones to choose from for your specific skin tone.
 With enough practice and the right contouring shades, this face sculpting method can become an easy addition to your makeup routine.
 Here are the best tips and tricks to getting contour colors correct the first time.

 Some people like to contour with cream or liquid makeup, and while both are great options, we recommend starting out with a powder texture product, as it allows for the most control.
-Once you get more comfortable with the technique, you can graduate to cream-based.
+Once you get more comfortable with the technique, you can graduate to a cream or liquid.
 These days, many brands offer highlighting and contouring duos in one palette, which makes your selection process much easier.
-One of our favorite cream palettes is the NYX Professional Makeup Highlight and Contour Pro Palette.
+One of our favorite cream palettes is the NYX Professional Makeup Highlight and Contour Pro Palette, because it offers a nice range of pigmented nudes that blend seamlessly into the skin.

 Choosing the Right Contour Color for Your Skin Tone

 Make sure you test multiple colors on your skin until you figure out which shade works best with your skin tone.
 For highlighting, pick a powder that is one to two shades lighter than your foundation, and for contouring go with a powder that's one to two shades darker.
-If you have fair skin, it's best to avoid anything with orange in it; for medium skin go more bronze in color; and for dark skin tones you can play with powders that have deeper shades with red undertones.
+If you have fair skin, it's best to avoid anything with orange in it; for medium skin, go more bronze in color; and for dark skin tones, you can play with powders that have deeper shades with red undertones, like the Charlotte Tilbury Magic Vanish Concealer in Deep.

-Although this step has nothing to do with color selection, its important to mention.
+Although this step has nothing to do with color selection, it’s important to mention.
 Using quality brushes that blend well is essential to contouring, because blending is the most important part of the process.
-When working with powder, natural brushes are best as the hairs have cuticle that absorb and release powder easily and accurately.
-Apply your contouring powder onto the hollow of the cheeks and blend until you see definition, not streaks — we love the Lancôme Cheek and Contour Brush #25for this.
+When working with powder, natural brushes are best as the hairs have cuticles that absorb and release powder easily and accurately.
+Apply your contouring powder onto the hollow of the cheeks and blend until you see definition, not streaks — we love the Lancôme Cheek and Contour Brush #25 for this.
 Highlighter can be placed under the eyes, along the bridge of the nose, forehead and above lips to add brightness.